alphagov/paas-team-manual/source/team/notifying_tenants.html.md

 		the `CRITICAL=true` flag can be passed.
 This will include org managers, org auditors and space managers and auditors in the output.

+        If the information being sent is not suitable for developers or they are unlikely to have the information required the `MANAGEMENT=true` flag can be passed.
+This will include org managers, org auditors and billing managers in the output.

 		By default, only space developers are included.

 1. Create template to GOV.UK Notify